Doctoral study in Operations and Supply Chain Management

 Why study with us?

-- Our Business School is in the 1% of business schools worldwide to hold Triple Crown accreditation from the leading international bodies: AACSB International, EFMD-EQUIS and AMBA
+- In the 1% of business schools worldwide to hold Triple Crown accreditation from the leading international bodies: AACSB International, EFMD-EQUIS and AMBA

-- More researchers in business and economics than any other university in New Zealand
+- Host to more researchers in business and economics than any other university in New Zealand

 Research in Operations and Supply Chain Management is concerned with technologically sophisticated methods of solving business problems related to the delivery of products and services from the manufacturer or provider to the end-customer.
 Departmental research in this field is closely associated with the Centre for Supply Chain Management.